Logstash is a data pipeline that helps you process logs and other event data

 swap the version of java being used by configuring the system's java installation.

-juju deploy logstash juju deploy openjdk juju add-relation logstash openjdk
+juju deploy logstash juju deploy zulu8 juju add-relation logstash zulu8

 This charm is bundled for your convenience.